Joc-O-Sot: Folklore surrounding gravesite

 The Cleveland Paranormal Society attributes the condition of the original tombstone to Joc-O-Sot's distress regarding his inability to return to his tribe.
-Another local legend recognizes the tombstone's vandals, but states they were supernaturally punished with insanity as a result of a curse place by Oghema Niagara (Chief Thunderwater).
+Another local legend recognizes the tombstone's vandals, but states they were supernaturally punished with insanity as a result of a curse placed by Oghema Niagara (Chief Thunderwater).
 Indeed, Niagara proclaimed that a "terrible disaster" would afflict Cleveland if Joc-O-Sot's burial place were to be further disturbed.
 Misfortune was said to affect several disparate developers who wished to move the graves for economic purposes.
 For several years three stalks of maize would grow beside Joc-O-Sot's grave, attributed to a Sauk tribe member who visited regularly.

 Joc-O-Sot's supposed ghost has been held responsible by the superstitious for losses by the Cleveland Indians baseball team.
 Accordingly, tokens of atonement have been placed on his grave in order to deflect game-day interference.